JonnyBooker/split-flap/README.md

 ### ESP01/ESP8266
 #### Pre-requistites
-To upload the sketch to the ESP8266 you need to install a few things to your arduino IDE.
+To upload the sketch to the ESP you need to install a few things to your arduino IDE.
 - Install the ESP8266 board to your Arduino IDE.
-Uou can follow [this tutorial](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/)
+You can follow [this tutorial](https://randomnerdtutorials.com/how-to-install-esp8266-board-arduino-ide/)
 - Install the arduino ESP8266 littleFS plugin to use the file system of the ESP, you can follow [this tutorial](https://randomnerdtutorials.com/install-esp8266-nodemcu-littlefs-arduino/)
 - Install the following libraries via Library Manager:
   - [Arduino_JSON](https://github.com/arduino-libraries/Arduino_JSON)